GracesGames/GracesGames.github.io/_posts/2017-07-23-2D-Tile-Map-Level-Editor.markdown

 ##### Status

-After adding several features, the 2D Tile Map Level Editor was released in the [Unity Asset Store][asset-store]{:target="_blank"}{:rel="noreferrer"} and is open source for users to customize.
+After adding several features, the 2D Tile Map Level Editor was released in the [Unity Asset Store][asset-store]{:target="_blank"}{:rel="noreferrer"} and is open source available for users to customize.
 For more information (features, setup, and more) see the [website][website]{:target="_blank"}{:rel="noreferrer"}.
 The editor is under active development to resolve bugs and open for pull and feature requests.

 ##### Visuals